reborg/parallel/README.md

 ### `xf/pmap`

 `xf/pmap` is a transducer version of `core/pmap`.
-When added to a transducer chain, it works like `core/map` transducer applying the function "f" to all the items passing through the transducer.
-Different from `core/map`, `xf/pmap` processes a fixed number of 32 items in parallel (competing for the actual number of physical cores):
+When added to a transducer chain, it works like the `colojure.core/map` transducer applying the function "f" to all the items passing through the transducer.
+Different from `clojure.core/map`, `xf/pmap` processes a fixed number items in parallel (competing for the actual number of physical cores).
+So if you have 12 cores and you're transducing a Clojure collection (big majority of them have a chunk size of 32), then you can achieve a max of 12+32+2 threads working in parallel:

 ```clojure
 (defn heavyf [x] (Thread/sleep 1000) (inc x))